diego-ciciani01/ADM---HV3/README.md

 # ADM-HW3: Master's Degrees from all over!
-Homework 3 of Algorithmic Methods of Data Mining (Sc.M. in Data Science), a.y.
+Homework 3 of Algorithmic Methods of Data Mining (Sc.M. in Data Science), a. y.
 2023–2024.
 The repository contains these files:
 - [__`MANCA.ipynb`__]( ):
   > A Jupyter notebook WITH the solutions to the theoretical and research questions: